trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 <h3>Stretch Goals</h3>

-To transfer this to Ionic, Angulars mobile platform<br>
+Transfer this to Ionic, Angulars mobile platform<br>
-To understand Firestore db construction better to try and create more relational data,structures.
+Understand Firestore db construction better to try and create more relational data,structures.
 By Design Firestore is a flexible, scalable NoSQL cloud database to store and sync data for client- and server-side development.<br>
 Be able to drop pins on map as the user sees fit instead of hard coded.<br>
 Have reviews accessible through the pins on the map.<br>
 Improve design and aesthetic appeal.<br>

+A heartfelt thanks to Zeb, Joe, Tyler, Micah, and Jaycee for all the wisdom, patience, and guidance through this journey.
+It has been a long road and many times uncomfortable.
+I have learned a lot about programming, web development, and technology but even more about myself as a learner.<br>

+In addition thank you to Remy, Jin, Patrick, Mark, and the entire cohort for their patience,laughter, guidance, and calming demeanors throughout this course.
+I would not be nearly as far today without the help of everyone.

+Cheers!

+Kevin D. James: General Assembly 2018 WDI6 Denver, CO